featuredotapp/cli/CONTRIBUTING.md

 * **Add tests!** The more, the better.
 We aim for 110% code coverage for testing.
 Turn your tests up to 11.
 * **Lint first, ask questions later.** When submitting a PR (or creating a new repository), please adhere to the [`standard`](https://standardjs.com/) style.
 This helps us cut down on bike shedding immensely.
 * **Open an issue to discuss big PRs _before_ making them.** We don't want your work to be undercut by a simple workaround we could have implemented before!
 Discussion is the best way to ensure you're on the right track.

-### Becoming a maintainer

-If you want to help us with triaging issues, merging PRs, writing code, and maintaining repositories, we would be overjoyed.
-Maintenance is hard work, and all of the help that we can get from contributors is appreciated.
-Becoming a maintainer is currently an informal process - stick around for a while, help out where you can, and show the core team that you're interested in more than just having the mailscript logo on your GitHub profile.
-Then, reach out to one of the devs to ask to be included as a maintainer.

-Occasionally, we'll give people access rights straight out of the gate because they have proved themselves before, or because they're the most logical choice for maintainership for certain repositories.
-For instance, if you wrote a Groovy implementation of the mailscript cli, and you want to move it into the mailscript organization, you'll retain your maintainer rights for that repository.

-If you ever feel that someone should not have maintainer rights, send an email to the community team.
-Let's talk about it together.